 The Connors Family Learning Center also provides services for students with learning disabilities.
-If you have questions about those services, call Dr. Kathleen Duggan at 617-552-8093.
-For more information regarding students with medical disabilities, please contact Rory Stein, Assistant Dean for Students with Disabilities at 617-552-3470.
+If you have questions about those services, contact Dr. Kathleen Duggan.
+For more information regarding students with medical disabilities, please contact Rory Stein, Assistant Dean for Students with Disabilities.

-When is Parents' Weekend?
+When is Family Weekend?

-Information about Parents' Weekend, including dates, events, and resources, can be found at bc.edu/parentsweekend.
+Information about Family Weekend, including dates, events, and resources, can be found at bc.edu/familyweekend.